k2view-academy/K2View-Academy/articles/14_sync_LU_instance/07_sync_levels.md

 </tr>
 <tr>
 <td width="274">
-<p>Override the LU schema's Sync properties and set specific Sync properties on an LU table in either of the following cases:</p>
+<p>Override the LU schema's sync properties and set specific sync properties on an LU table in either of the following cases:</p>
 <ul>
 <li>The LU table has only one population.</li>
 <li>All populations in the LU table require the same sync method.</li>